brockwebb/Synthetic-Survey-Respondents-Creator/persona-generator-instructions.md

    c.
 Generate a brief backstory that ties the components together coherently.

 4. Output Format:
-   - Generate personas in a structured format suitable for CSV export.
+   - Generate personas in a comma delimited format suitable for export to a csv file.
+   - Put all "text fields" or "strings" in quotes
+   - Ensure row columns matches header.
    - Include all core components and the brief backstory.

 5. Persona Depth: